HansjoergW/sec-fincancial-statement-data-set/README.md

 useragentemail = your.email@goeshere.com
 ```

-The download directory is the place where financial data sets files are downloaded to.
+The download directory is the place where quarterly zip files from the sec.gov are downloaded to.
 The db directory is the directory in which the sqllite db is created.
-When connecting to sec site, you should provide the user-agent email.
+The useragentemail is used in the requests made to the sec.gov website.

-Note, if you call `update()` (see the next chapter), without having an existing configuration
+If you call `update()` without a configuration file, an error message will appear.
+However, a default config file will
+be
-file, it will fail, but it will create one in the user home directory with default settings.
+created in the user home directory.
+If you are satisfied with the default settings (download directory is set to "<home>

-If the default settings are ok, just run `update()` again.
+/secfsdstools/data/dld" and the database directory is set to "secfsdstools/data/db"), you can simply rerun `update()`.

 # Downloading the data files from sec and index the content

-In order to download the data files and create the indexes, you just need to call
+In order to download the data files and create the index, just call the `update()` method:

 ```
 from secfsdstools.update import update